koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 - This will write the config to the ansible deployment script.

-- Once it has returned to the installation setup screen then choose the  "Run Installer" installation option.
+- Once it has returned to the installation setup screen, then choose the  "Run Installer" installation option.

 **It should complete with no errors**